maxkulish/go-optimization-guide/docs/01-common-patterns/mem-prealloc.md

 # Memory Preallocation

-Memory preallocation is a straightforward yet highly effective performance optimization strategy in Go.
-By allocating the required memory upfront, developers can eliminate hidden overhead related to dynamic resizing—such as memory allocations, data copying, and increased garbage collection frequency.
-This approach enhances application predictability and performance, particularly beneficial in performance-critical or high-throughput environments.
+Memory preallocation is a powerful and straightforward optimization technique in Go.
+By explicitly allocating required memory upfront, developers reduce hidden costs associated with dynamic resizing—such as frequent memory allocations, data copying, and increased garbage collection (GC) activity.
+Effective preallocation leads to predictable, efficient performance, especially crucial for performance-critical or high-throughput systems.

 ## Why Preallocation Matters